Let’s look at a simple example of how the plan vs. actual analysis works.

 Beginning Sales Plan

-To set the scene, this illustration shows the sales forecast as the business plan is finished.
+To set the scene, this illustration shows three months of the sales forecast as the business plan is finished.

 Actual Results for Sales

-The next illustration shows the actual results for the same company for the first three months of the plan.
+The next illustration shows the actual results for the same company during the same three months as in the previous illustration.